 One of the most difficult things in life is losing a pet companion.
 When considering their loss, often our first inclination is to push the thought far from our mind.
 Unfortunately, this can lead to a situation where you may find yourself unprepared and unaware of your aftercare options and what to do if your pet passes suddenly.
 When you don't have a plan, you may find yourself with undue stress during a time when you should be grieving and remembering a beautiful life well lived.
 Too many of our clients have stated phrases along the lines, "I wished I would have been more prepared".
 Let us help honor your pet by guiding you through pre-planning arrangements.
 This will put your wishes on file with Heavenly Paws & your veterinarian and provide peace of mind that your beloved pet will be honored in the best way possible.

 There is no financial obligation for pre-planning, but if you choose to prepay in full in one payment (more than 48 hours) before your pet passes you will recieve a 10% discount on your Aquamation service and select memorial items.
 We also offfer prepayment plans of 2-12 months.
 Moreover, prepaying for your pet's afterlife care can spare you undue financial burden during a time when many pet parents find themselves financially stressed due to costly, often unexpected, veterinary care.
+Some restrictions apply.

 Other Topics for Consideration